tryingsomestuff/Minic/README.md

 ```
 Please note that Win32 binaries are very slow (I don't know why yet, so please use Win64 one if possible).

 Starting from release 1.00 Minic support setting options using protocol (both XBoard and UCI).
-Option priority are as follow : json file, can be override by command line option, that can be override by protocol option.
+Option priority are as follow : command line option can be override by protocol option.

 ## Strength